fschulze/devpi/doc/userman/devpi_commands.rst

                             backend using SQLAlchemy with files on the filesystem, "sqla_pg8000": Postgresql backend using SQLAlchemy
                             with files in DB [sqla_lite]
-      --keyfs-cache-size NUM
-                            size of keyfs cache.
-If your devpi-server installation gets a lot of writes, then increasing this might improve performance.
-Each entry uses 1kb of memory on average.
-So by default about 10MB are used.
-[10000]

     deployment options:
       --secretfile path     file containing the server side secret used for user